jahids-web/HR-Application/README.md

 in the `Project Manager Console` in Visual Studio.

 ```
-dotnet ef database update -p .\Applications\StackOverflow.Web -c ApplicationDbContext
+dotnet ef database update -p .\Applications\HR_Api -c ApplicationDbContext
 ```

-This will create a database named `StackOverflowDb` in your SQL Server (actually SSMS) and also the table(s) accordingly.
+This will create a database named `HrDatabase` in your SQL Server (actually SSMS) and also the table(s) accordingly.

 ⚠️ **Your must-have `SQL Server and `SQL Server Management Studio`